Star Force: Gameplay

 In the game, the player pilots a starship called the Final Star, while shooting various enemies and destroying enemy structures for points.

 Unlike later vertical scrolling shooters, like Toaplan's Twin Cobra, the Final Star had only two levels of weapon power and no secondary weapons like missiles and/or bombs.
 Each stage in the game was named after a letter of the Greek alphabet.
 In certain versions of the game, there is an additional level called "Infinity" (represented by the infinity symbol) which occurs after Omega, after which the game repeats indefinitely.

 In the NES version, after defeating the Omega target, the player can see a black screen with Tecmo's logo, announcing the future release of the sequel Super Star Force.
 After that, the infinity target becomes available and the game repeats the same level and boss without increasing the difficulty.

 Reception

-In Japan, Game Machine listed Star Force on its December 1, 1984, issue as the fourteenth most-successful table arcade unit at the time.
+In Japan, Game Machine listed Star Force as the fourteenth most successful table arcade unit of November 1984.

+Reviewing the Arcade Archives release on the Nintendo Switch, Dave Frear of Nintendo Life gave the game a 5/10 score, noting it to be mediocre and unoriginal for its time.